rails-kung-foo/anagram-finder/README.md

 - Run `rspec spec/` for tests.

 ## How to use:
-Upload a .txt file, each word should be on a new line.
+Upload a .txt (origin_dictionary.txt is provided) file, each word should be on a new line.
 Search for anagrams.